-Rooted in ancient tradition
+Rooted in Tradition

-Walking on pilgrimage to a holy place has a long history in various religious traditions.
+Walking on a pilgrimage to a holy place has a long history in various religious traditions.
 From ancient times, the pilgrimage was often a rigorous physical journey that combined spiritual intent with a testing of heart and soul.
 We too embark on a journey of faith, hope and inner resolve for a common good.

-The Walking Pilgrimage is also an opportunity to recall the faith of the Jesuit missionaries who gave of their lives to bring Christianity to the Huron Wendat Nation.
+The Walking Pilgrimage is also an opportunity to recall the faith of the Jesuit missionaries who gave their lives to bring Christianity to the Huron Wendat Nation.

 The Martyrs’ Shrine, dating from 1925, commemorates the faith of these eight Jesuits and of the early Huron-Wendat Christians.
 The Shrine sits atop a hill across the highway from Sainte-Marie among the Hurons, the internationally significant Ontario historic site and a reconstructed village of the first European community in Ontario.
 The original village, founded in 1639, served as the headquarters of the French Jesuit mission.
 The remains of Jean de Bréfeuf and Gabriel Lalemant are buried at Sainte-Marie.